Ralf Brück

 Ralf Brueck (born 1966 Düsseldorf) is a German artist.

 Ralf Brueck is a younger exponent of the Düsseldorf School of Photography, which has achieved worldwide renown through Andreas Gursky, Candida Höfer, Thomas Struth and Thomas Ruff, whose master student he became in 2002.

 From 1996 to 2003, he studied at the Art Academy Düsseldorf.

 Ralf Brueck was one of the last students of the Bernd and Hilla Becher class at the Kunstakademie Düsseldorf before he decided to become a student of Professor Thomas Ruff.

 After graduating from the Academy he received the Villa Romana Prize Fellowship in 2004 and lived in Florence, Italy, for 12 months.

 There followed several stays abroad in Europe, Asia and the USA between 2005 and 2011.

 His large-format images are known for their radical editing.
 They also refer to pop cultural icons and are supported by their titles i.e. "Personal Jesus", "Pink Mist", "Transmission" and "You don´t look so good".

 His earlier works were more influenced by the connection between the Düsseldorf School of Photography and the New American Photography.
 Since 2009 he has moved towards digital image manipulation.
 His series TRANSFORMER systematically questions the nature of photography and its representation of reality by isolating particular subjects and altering their proportions.
 It establishes a new dynamic dialogue between the images and the viewer since what is perceived runs counter to expectations.

 2011 marks the beginning of the series DISTORTION which is characterized by a shift of pictorial structures.
 In DISTORTION Ralf Brueck extracts tonal elements from his works which are parts of the digital texture of the images and changes them by premeditated manipulation.
 The photographic representations therefore gain a new dimension by transforming the depicted reality.

 The structures remind one of barcodes which so to speak expose the DNA of the images.

 By this highly calculated use of barcode patterns Brueck contributes to an investigation into constructedness of images and the world itself.

 Since 2012 his work has become more radical.
-His new series DECONSTRUKTION shows a drastic dissolution of images boundaries amounting to their complete destruction.
+His new series DECONSTRUCTION shows a drastic dissolution of images boundaries amounting to their complete destruction.

 Ralf Brueck manipulations of images are not geared towards pointing out that contemporary digital photography is deficient in its representation of reality but argues that a photograph constitutes its own reality.